-Arrival: Students arrive at the Douglas International Airport, Charlotte, NC on Saturday, June 13.
+Arrival: Students arrive at the Douglas International Airport, Charlotte, NC in Mid-June.
 AppState program staff will meet the group at arrivals and transport them to Boone, NC.

-Departure: Students depart for their home countries from the Douglas International Airport, Charlotte, NC on Saturday, July 11.
+Departure: Students depart for their home countries from the Douglas International Airport, Charlotte, NC in Mid-July.
 AppState program staff will transport students from Boone to the Charlotte airport and help them check in to their different flights.

 Meals: Participants eat all meals at Roess Dining Hall unless otherwise marked on the program schedule.

 Insurance: All students will be registered in the University-approved insurance plan for international students and visitors.
 This insurance plan covers sickness and accidents, and AppYLLA program staff will make sure students see a doctor if needed.

 Accommodation: Students reside in a residential hall on the West Side of Campus.
 Appalachian staff persons are assigned to live in the residential hall with the students.

 Total Program Cost: $3,500.
 This cost includes all costs for the 4 week program except international flight, U.S. visa application fees, and personal money for souvenirs.
 Participants who register before the registration deadline will be entered in a lottery to receive a scholarship.

 Application Fee: Application fee at time of Application: $300, This fee is part of the total program cost.

 U.S. Visas: Letters of invitation for U.S. tourist visa applications will be sent to parents of successful applicants by March 20.
 If students are not successful in acquiring a visa by April 30, the student will be withdrawn from the program and the application fee will be refunded.
 Documentation of rejected visa is required for the refund otherwise the refund will not be given.